noman-land/relike/README.md

  - Millions of fake accounts liking things.
 Can this be mitigated?
 Is "it's expensive to do that" the only answer?
  - Learning to build and deploy an Android app was fun and interesting
  - Ethereum is completely revolutionary

+   An interesting bug I came across while testing my dapp with @roma in Slack was that I had a `console.log()` firing every time I saw some contract event in my dapp.
+In this case a "like". @roma was browsing the app while his blockchain was still syncing.
+So first it completely wasn't working because the place he was in the blockchain didn't have that contract deployed yet.
+Then he was getting hundreds of logs in his console as the chain was syncing and playing back all the events from the past.

+   A note to dapp developers.
+Think about scenarios where your users are using your dapp while not being completely in sync with the blockchain.
+Strange things can happen!

 ## Development